Like a Badass out of Hell

-Dean Winchester was dragged out of Hell by Heavenly forces.
-The angel Castiel "gripped him tight and raised him from perdition".
-Also, while down in the pit, everyday he was offered a chance to escape the torture he was subjected to if he would inflict it on others.
+- Dean Winchester was dragged out of Hell by Heavenly forces.
+The angel Castiel "gripped [him] tight and raised [him] from Perdition".
+Also, while down in the pit, every day he was offered a chance to escape the torture he was subjected to if he would inflict it on others.
 After 30 years, he takes the deal, and spends 10 years as a torturer, beginning to enjoy it as an outlet for his anger issues.
-Slightly different in that while his return was related to the job in question, he was not sent back on Hell's terms.
+Slightly different in that, while his return was related to the job in question, he did not come back on Hell's terms.

-In Reaper, it's Sam's job to capture souls who had escaped hell and bring them back to hell.
+- In Reaper, it's Sam's job to capture souls who had escaped Hell and bring them back.
 Exactly how they escaped isn't revealed until later in the series: the demon Gladys was helping some escape.

 Myth and Legend